+1 202 335 8465

-Share COM port over IP Network
+Share serial port over network

 Even in the event that the shared COM port hardware is located on the other side of the globe, you will have the means to use it as if it was hooked up to your computer.